 50% beginner-rated terrain is genuinely high.
 First-timers get a real mountain, not a token learning slope.

-A small high-altitude Himalayan resort with stunning views of Nanda Devi, popular for beginners exploring Indian alpine skiing.
+A small high-altitude Himalayan resort with long views of Nanda Devi, popular with beginners and a rare introduction to Indian alpine skiing.

 50% beginner-rated terrain is genuinely high.
 First-timers get a real mountain, not a token learning slope.